moremoban/pypi-mobans/README.rst

    password=your_password

-And you need `gease` installed too.
+And you need to configure `gease`.